aztack/node-modules-man/README.md

 ## Safety Notes

-- TUI requires confirmation before delete; press `y` on the confirm screen.
+- TUI requires confirmation before delete/press `y`; compression confirm is shown but delete-after is default.
-- CLI delete requires `--yes` to proceed without prompt.
+- CLI delete/compact requires `--yes` to proceed without prompt.
 - Use `--dry-run` during validation to simulate deletions safely.

+Compression specifics:
+- Archives are `.zip` with a top-level `node_modules` folder (extracts cleanly).
+- Symlinks inside `node_modules` are skipped for portability.
+- By default, originals are removed after successful compression; disable with `--delete-after=false`.

 ## Development